cmartinruiz/KrakenCryptocoins/README.md

 ## Instructions:
 ### 1. Check that:
 * PowerShell is being executed as Administrator
-* Python version is 13.1 or above (python --version)
+* Anaconda (https://www.anaconda.com/) for virtual environment creation with python version 3.12 or above
-* Git version (git --version) or download it in https://git-scm.com/
+* Git installed (https://git-scm.com/) for cloning the repository

 ### 2. Run in your terminal the following code:
 git clone https://github.com/cmartinruiz/KrakenCryptocoins.git